 Word Up! is a totally entertaining video curriculum from Compass Classroom hosted by Dwayne Thomas.
 It is set up as a vocabulary TV show.
 My kids love the off-beat/corny humor and banter between the characters (all played by Mr. Thomas).
 That keeps them entertained and engaged.
 The use of visual images in Word Up! and examples help to drive the lessons home in the minds of the kids.

 At the end of the lessons we use the virtual flashcards and matching games set up on Quizlet just for Word Up! to reinforce what the kids learned and then test their knowledge.
+We even started a word wall with the root words and words that are built from them.

 Dwayne brings his humor and personality into Visual Latin just like in Word Up!
 However, Visual Latin is a total language program.
 Your child will learn to read, speak, and write Latin….and have fun doing it!